Region faces tricky implementation challenges, but overall there are reasons to be cheerful.

 The alternative narrative

 However, following this month, I am left with an upbeat feeling.
 I often marvel at the thought that a decade ago, if someone had suggested that revenue data would be disaggregated in every country by company, let alone by project, it would have seemed unthinkable.
 Contract transparency has become an expectation not an aspiration.
 Allocation of licenses are granted in many cases on a significantly open basis.
 Most state-owned companies are taking steps towards opening their books in unexpected ways and international traders are responding.
-And finally, most of us had not even heard of beneficial ownership ten years again, let alone imagined that it would become a major international area of public debate.
+And finally, most of us had not even heard of beneficial ownership ten years ago, let alone imagined that it would become a major international area of public debate.
 We are closer than ever before to being able to track international flows and debate in an informed manner whether government and companies are getting a good deal.
 Pockets of civil society space have been protected and some brave campaigners have occupied them.
 The EITI deserves credit for this.

 More specifically, I see four major areas of positives:

 1. I have been heartened by tangible progress in many individual countries.
 Madagascar has been producing excellent studies, with a lot of information on artisanal and small-scale mining and local transfers for communities, in isolation and with limited funding.
 Mauritania’s EITI app is an exciting usable innovation for citizens.
 Cameroon’s SNH and Nigeria’s NNPC are, unexpectedly perhaps, pioneering attempts at improving commodity trading transparency.
 Legislation on beneficial ownership has changed in Cameroon, Ghana and Zambia.
 The Democratic Republic of the Congo has more information on the beneficial owners of mining companies in EITI Reports than any other country the continent.
 Most African countries now have quite sophisticated online licence registers which cover more and more information.
-Countries are increasing self-funding their EITI processes and other reforms in the sector.
+Countries are increasingly self-funding their EITI processes and other reforms in the sector.

 2. Validation has changed the quality and pace of EITI implementation.
 The substance of discussions in the sector has transformed.
 In many cases discussions are no longer about generalities, but focus on tough technical topics like addressing gaps in state-owned companies, license allocation, or subnational transfers.
 Validation has become a circuit-breaker in countries which had fallen into a “business as usual” mentality.
 Tough issues - especially around governance of the process and civic space - are discussed in a meaningful manner.
 Recommendations and corrective actions increasingly influence the meeting agendas with the politicians, the MSGs, and the secretariats.
 Implementers speak more eloquently and knowledgeably about the requirements and about the overall value of the EITI.
 The EITI is involving new and surprising partners especially in SOEs, who knew nothing about us before and champions of reforms have found a tool in the EITI.
 Obstructive officials may have to answer to their masters more than before.